-5.1.7.11 Spectrum aggregation mode
+1.7.11 Carrier aggregation mode

-The EUHT-5G system uses component carriers with the same working channel bandwidth, and support higher bandwidths by spectrum aggregation as shown in Figure 84.
+The EUHT-5G system uses component carriers to support higher bandwidths by carrier aggregation (CA) in all modes as shown in Figure 94.
 The number of component carriers is up to 16.
-The frame structure, system parameters of each component carrier is the same.
-The SICH is duplicated and transmitted in all component carriers.
-CCH and TCH in each component carrier can be different.
-Therefore, CAP or STA can decide which component carriers are used to transmit control signalling and data traffic since each component carrier has its own CCH and TCH.
+The information of component carriers is broadcasted in BCF by CAP as indicated in section 1.5.3.4.1.
+To avoid the interference between component carriers, the frame length of each component carrier is suggested to be same and the downlink/uplink switch timing is suggested to be aligned.
+Preamble sequence and parameters for each component carrier follow the rules defined in section 1.7.3.
+The SICH, CCH and TCH of each component carrier are independent with that of other component carriers.
+Therefore, CAP or STA can decide which component carriers are used to transmit control signalling and data traffic since each component carrier has its own SICH, CCH and TCH.
+STA shall monitor the SICH and CCH of all CCs it used and receive the data in TCH of CCs based on the resource allocation information obtained in CCH.
+It should be noted that one MAC PDU will not be split into serveral parts and sent on several CCs.
+The unique sequence number (SN) in MAC header will be used by the MAC layer entity in CAP /STA to correctly re-assemble MAC data unit (MPDU) in all CCs.

-Figure 84
+Figure 94

-Spectrum aggregation mode
+Carrier aggregation mode

-5.1.7.12 Transmitter and receiver specifications
+1.7.12 Transmitter and receiver specifications

+The requirements in this section should be met for each component carrier in CA mode.

-5.1.7.12.1 Transmit power
+1.7.12.1 Transmit power

 The maximum output power of CAP and STA is limited by regional regulatory requirements.